nuvoleweb/ui_patterns/modules/ui_patterns_variants/README.md

 The default key is also optional and will be used if the variant output has no valid output option/value.

+`text_input` key is optional but can be defined and set to true to allow for a text input value instead of the options.

 Implementation
 ---